HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 For this workshop, we will only use **Code Cells**.

 When you run a Code Cell, the output typically appears underneath it.
-This could be a number, text, a table, an error message.
+This could be a number, text, a table, or an error message.

 By splitting code up into cells, you can run one specific part of your code without having to re-run the whole file and get instant feedback.